Boston Militia Staff, Bedford, TX, July 30, 2011

 Women's Football Apparel

-For Live Coverage of Boston Militia Women's Football home games, tune in to Revolution Boston, AM 1510
+For Live Coverage of Boston Militia Women's Football home games, tune in to NBC Sports Radio, AM 1510